 Extensive kidney damage may require additional treatment.

-Dialysis is usually the first choice for treatment, but it will not work indefinitely.
+Dialysis is usually the first choice for treatment, but it won’t work indefinitely.
 Most dialysis patients will eventually need a transplant.
-However, it may take months or years before a transplant becomes available.
+However, it may take months or years before a donor organ becomes available.

 The outlook for people with lupus nephritis varies.
 Most people see only intermittent symptoms.
 Their kidney damage may be noticed only during urine tests.

 If you have more serious nephritis symptoms, you’re at increased risk for a loss of kidney function.
 Treatments can be used to slow the course of nephritis, but they aren’t always successful.
 Talk to your doctor about which treatment is right for you.